 I found, as a general rule of thumb, that ice cream is gluten-free.
 It’s the goodies inside – like the cookie dough and brownies – that are not gluten-free.

-Here is how each brand fared (listed in alphabetical order):
+Here is how each ice cream brand fared when put to the gluten detecting test (listed in alphabetical order):

 Ben and Jerry’s: Some of Ben and Jerry’s ice cream pints do not contain gluten and can be enjoyed by someone on a gluten-free diet.
 Ben and Jerry’s says reading the ingredient label will help you decipher is a specific flavor is safe for you.